VLBI search for the radio counterpart of HESS J1943+213: SUMMARY

+We also discussed the possibility of HESS\,J1943+213 being a gamma-ray binary.
+While part of the characteristics detected by our EVN observation can be explained within a gamma-ray binary scenario, none of the known gamma-ray binaries exhibit large arcminute-scale structure, similar to the one revealed by the archival VLA data in HESS\,J1943+213.
+This finding, together with the missing early-type companion star and the lack of periodic variability are indications against the gamma-ray binary hypothesis.

+Additionally, we studied the large-scale H {\sc i} emission in an extended field around the TeV source.
+The H {\sc i} spectral line data revealed a shell-like feature around HESS\,J1943+213.
+In spite that we do not yet have an unequivocal evidence confirming that the two objects are associated, a scenario where the TeV emission detected by H.E.S.S. is produced by a distant PWN would be compatible with some imprints left in the interstellar medium by the past events that ended in a supernova explosion in the region.
+This object would be placed in the outermost parts of the Galaxy, beyond 16\,kpc according to \citet{leahy2012}, but still within the external arms of the Milky Way.

+Higher-resolution VLA observations already initiated by our group would be able to shed light on the structure of the arcminute-scale radio feature and its relation to the compact object detected by our EVN observation.
+In the PWN scenario, if we assume that the compact bright feature detected by EVN is solely emitted by the pulsar itself, then according to e.g. \citet{hankins93}, the observed flux density must be beamed and intrinsically periodic.
+The scattering along the line of sight to HESS\,J1943+213, when put at 17\,kpc distance, would not smear out the pulses \citep{ne2001}.
+Thus, searching for pulsed radio emission would help to reveal the nature of the object, but this tool is useful only if the pulsar responsible for blowing the PWN is beamed towards us.

+Finally, from a quick inspection of the distribution of the large H {\sc i} shells and FVW structures that are being discovered in our Galaxy, and the distribution of the unidentified HESS sources, we find that a significant fraction (7 out of 9 in the third and fourth Galactic quadrants) are positionally coincident.
+This result is part of a larger study underway, and at present is only a suggestive conclusion.

-The importance of the reported discovery resides not only in the fact that it naturally explains the nature of the TeV emission, but also, as remarked by \cite{2006Koo}, it helps to solve the long-standing problem of the ``missing'' Galactic SNRs, where the detected SNRs barely make up 1\% of the expected number.
+To summarize, based upon the currently available observational facts, the true nature of the TeV source HESS\,J1943+213 still cannot be decided unambiguously.
+However, if we conclude that it is a HBL object, then it is either not beamed, in contrast with what we currently know about HBLs, or a significant amount of highly turbulent ionized material is needed in the line of sight towards this source to explain its apparent size.
+On the other hand, if the source is indeed a PWN, and is related to the discovered H {\sc i} feature, then the importance of the reported discovery resides not only in the fact that it naturally explains the origin of the TeV emission, but also, as remarked by \cite{2006Koo}, it helps to solve the long-standing problem of the ``missing'' Galactic SNRs, where the detected SNRs barely make up 1 per cent of the expected number.
+It also opens a new path to investigate the nature of the dark TeV sources.